Your security rating ranges from 0 to 950. The higher the rating, the more effective your organization's security practices.

 Individual domain scores in turn are composed of a weighted sum of the risks that have been identified for each domain, with more severe risks weighting a score down more.

-Additionally, if you any of your monitored vendors have completed a security questionnaire, any identified risks will also factor into their score, and in turn your score if you have marked them as in-use.
+Additionally, if any of your monitored vendors have completed a security questionnaire, any identified risks will also factor into their score, and in turn your score if you have marked them as in-use.

 To learn more, read our post on how UpGuard's security ratings are calculated.